theketchio/ketch/ci/README.md

 # Ketch : Deployment Script for CI/CD

-This script can be used to deploy of your apps right from your CI/CD pipelines using [Ketch](theketch.io).
+This script can be used to deploy your apps right from your CI/CD pipelines using [Ketch](theketch.io).

 ### Usage